List of Louisiana state high school football champions: Background

+Former championship selectors

-Informal state championship games (1907–1929)
+Unsponsored state championship games (1907–1929)

 In high school football's early years, a number of prominent schools added late season games against other strong teams and claimed that these games would be for the "state championship."
 In some cases a third team that felt unfairly left out of the process would then challenge the winner of that state championship contest to a game of their own shortly afterward, essentially meaning that there would be a second state championship game that very same season—effectively creating a de facto early form of playoffs, just without the sponsorship of a controlling legal authority that could award a trophy.
 In 1914 and 1917, there were three or even four games that had been designated as state championships, as the annual State Fair of Louisiana in Shreveport and National Farm and Live Stock Show in New Orleans respectively had staged games for the title that had been considered too early in the season by some schools to truly settle the issue of crowning a champion.

 The first ever champion, Jefferson College of Convent, had a campus that consisted of a high school, junior college, and college.
 At the time, the school regularly scheduled a mixture of high school and university-level club, junior varsity, and varsity teams.
 It defeated Boys High (later called Warren Easton) of New Orleans in 1907 for the first high school state title, by a score of 27–0.